Independent Assurance Initiative · Est. 2026

 Clinical Research & Trial Analytics

-Clinical endpoint and survival analyses where integrity of outcome reporting has direct regulatory implications.
-Independent verification of SAP compliance, ITT construction, and sensitivity analyses.
+Clinical endpoint and survival analyses where integrity of outcome reporting has direct regulatory implications, verified by a neutral, non-sponsoring party.

 Domain 03